Modsia16/simplescheduler/readme.md

 configure text areas from the bootstrap finding a way to make time function work, looking back on old classwork. worked out how to get the time to display properly (had a p element aroung the span: delete)

+## further progress
+configuring the bootstrap container.
+Move to version 4, one of my scripts was causing confusion.
+I need past present and future indicators to link up in the js script.

+Events are active, removed the resizing feture and worked out the bootstrap box sizing of the rows/colums and jumbotron.